achtbits/ssh-catalog/README.md

 # usage
 After installation you can use 'sshcat' in the terminal.
 It will create a menu with options.
 Very simple.
-Beside a menu, you can use arguments.<br>
+Beside the menu, you can use arguments.<br>
 -h, --help (You already know this one.) <br>
 -s, --show (this will list entries from the database and ask if you want to connect to any of the SSH hosts.)<br>
 -a, --add (This is where you add new entries to the database.)<br>